 If you are using your OPT after completion of your degree, you will not be covered by the UW-Platteville health insurance plan after the end of your current enrollment period.
 See the ISSS Health Insurance webpage for dates of insurance enrollment periods.
 If you will be unemployed while you search for an OPT employer, or if your OPT employer does not provide you with health insurance, you are strongly encouraged to enroll in a health insurance plan.
 Student Assurance Services (SAS), the health insurance company that provides health insurance to current international students at UW-Platteville, also offers coverage for OPT students; however, OPT students must arrange enrollment in the OPT insurance plan by contacting SAS directly.
 Please see the bottom of the ISSS Health Insurance webpage for SAS contact information.

-If you do not have a social security number before applying for OPT, you may either apply for a SSN by requesting one on Form I-765 when applying for OPT, or you may choose to apply for a SSN by applying directly through the Social Security Administration (SSA).
-If you apply directly through the SSA, you may not apply for a social security number until AFTER your OPT start date and AFTER you have received your EAD card in the mail, or else your social security number application may be delayed or denied.
+If you do not have a social security number (SSN) before applying for OPT, you may either apply for a SSN by requesting one on Form I-765 when applying for OPT, or you may choose to apply for a SSN by applying directly through the Social Security Administration (SSA).
+If you apply directly through the SSA, you may not apply for a social security number until AFTER your OPT start date and AFTER you have received your EAD card in the mail, or else your Social Security Number application may be delayed or denied.
 Please click here for further instructions on applying for a social security number.